-Some scientists reason that choline supplements if taken at the right time and in the right amount might help the nervous system continue to stimulate muscle cells and keep you striding toward the marathon finish line at your desired pace.
+Some scientists reason that choline supplements if taken at the right time and in the right amount might help the nervous system continue to stimulate muscle cells and keep you striving toward the marathon finish line at your desired pace.

 Where does choline come from?

-Choline is available in foods such as: beetroot, liver, cauliflower, soybeans, spinach, lettuce, nuts, and eggs.
-A choline rich natural diet may not prevent the drop-in blood choline levels that occur after 20 miles or so of marathon running.
+Choline is available in foods such as beetroot, liver, cauliflower, soybeans, spinach, lettuce, nuts, and eggs.
+A choline-rich natural diet may not prevent the drop-in blood choline levels that occur after 20 miles or so of marathon running.

 For a marathon, how much and when?

 An appropriate amount is about 2.5grms, swallowed about an hour before your marathon begins.
-This additional dosage of choline in your blood may begin to fall three hours after you have taken it (e.g. two hours into your marathon), so it perhaps makes sense to take another 2.5-gram dose at the 10 to 13 mile point of your race.
+This additional dosage of choline in your blood may begin to fall three hours after you have taken it (e.g. two hours into your marathon), so it perhaps makes sense to take another 2.5-gram dose at the 10 to 13-mile point of your race.